 Many of the sculpt operations apply default values to the attributes of the entities that are being sculpted.
 The default values used for this purpose are the data defaults for the model.
-These may be edited in the Data Defaults pane.
+These may be edited in the Property Pane.